 Av.
 Universidad 323, Narvarte Oriente

-Like most of the specialty shops I visited in Mexico City (and Warsaw, come to think of it), a variety of manual brew methods is offered alongside espresso, with the barista ready and willing to make recommendations.
-Alquimia is also quite into its coffee cocktail menu and usually open into the evening.
+Like most of the specialty shops I visited in Mexico City (and Warsaw, come to think of it), a variety of manual brew methods is offered alongside espresso coffee drinks, with the barista ready and willing to make recommendations.
+Alquimia is also quite into its coffee cocktail menu and is usually open into the evening.
 The way to go is an adult coffee beverage followed by a roll down the street to Taqueria el Vilsito for some perfectly-sliced al pastor.

-As I said, this is far from complete list, with shops like Espresso Media Noche, Buna, Casa del Fuego, and El Ilusionista among many others serving tasty coffee around town.
+As I said, this is far from a complete list, of the best coffee shops in Mexico City.
+Shops like Espresso Media Noche, Buna, Casa del Fuego, and El Ilusionista among many others serve tasty coffee around town.
 You can drink coffee several times a day during your trip and have a new experience every time — while learning more about a specific origin.
 That kind of coffee-drinking opportunity just doesn’t exist in most other places!